-TERMS OF BUSINESS DATED 25 MAY 2018
+TERMS OF BUSINESS DATED 20 FEBRUARY 2020

 The following terms of business apply to all engagements accepted by Blinkhorns.
 All work is carried out under these terms except where changes are expressly agreed in writing.

 Our engagement letter, the schedules of services and our standard terms and conditions of business are governed by and should be construed in accordance with English law.
 Each party agrees that the courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it on any basis.
 Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those Courts do not have jurisdiction.

 We will not accept responsibility if you act on advice previously given by us without first confirming with us that the advice is still valid in light of any change in the law or in your circumstances.
 We will accept no liability for losses arising from changes in the law, or the interpretation thereof that occur after the date on which the advice is given.

 As with other professional services firms, we are required to identify our clients for the purposes of the UK anti-money laundering legislation.
 We may request from you, and retain, such information and documentation as we require for these purposes and/or make searches of appropriate databases.
 If we are not able to obtain satisfactory evidence of your identity, we will not be able to proceed with the engagement.